tungd/purescript-ractive/README.md

 This version is compatible with **psc 0.8.0.0**.

-The original Grunt mechanics were replaced by Gulp (mostly because of compatibility issues with Grunt plugins).
+The original Grunt mechanics were replaced by Gulp.

 For quick testing a small demo app is available.